 And now, this sixth day of October, A.D.
-1944, come the under-signed and complain against the action of the Presbytery of Philadelphia in holding a "special meeting" of the Presbytery on July 7, 1944 and against several actions and decisions taken at that meeting, to wit:
+1944, come under the undersigned and complain against the action of the Presbytery of Philadelphia in holding a "special meeting" of the Presbytery on July 7, 1944 and against several actions and decisions taken at that meeting, to wit:

-1. The decision to find the call for the moderator of the Presbytery the meeting in order; 2.
-The decision to sustain the examination in theology of Dr. Gordon H. Clark;

-3. The decision to waive the requirement of two years of study in a theological seminary;

-4. The decision to proceed to license Candidate Gordon H. Clark to preach the gospel;

-5. The action of licensing Dr. Gor-
+- 1. The decision to find the call for the meeting in order; - 2.
+The decision to sustain the examination in theology of Dr. Gordon H. Clark; - 3.
+The decision to waive the requirement of two years of study in a theological seminary; - 4.
+The decision to proceed to license Candidate Gordon H. Clark to preach the gospel; - 5.
+The action of licensing Dr. Gordon H. Clark; - 6.
+The decision to deem the examination for licensure sufficient for ordination; and - 7.
+The decision to ordain Dr. Gordon H. Clark at a subsequent meeting of the Presbytery called for that purpose.

-don H. Clark;

-6. The decision to deem the examination for licensure sufficient for ordination; and siderations are set forth:
+In support of the complaint against the decision to find the call for the meeting in order the following considerations are set forth:

-7. The decision to ordain Dr. Gordon H. Clark at a subsequent meeting of the Presbytery called for that pur-

-In support of the complaint against the decision to find the call for the meeting in order the following conreads, "The presbytery shall meet on its own adjournment; and when any emergency shall require a meeting sooner than the time to which it stands adjourned, the moderator, or, in case of his absence, death, or inability to act, the stated clerk, shall, with the concurrence or at the request of two ministers and two elders, the elders being of different congregations, call a special meeting" (Chapter X, section 9). b.
-The Form of Government of the Orthodox Presbyterian Church reads, "And in the case of the moderator of the presbytery, he shall likewise be empowered, on any extraordinary emergency, to convene the judicatory by a circular letter before the ordinary time of meeting"